Tinkerforge/doc/en/source/Software/API_Bindings_JavaScript.rst

  npm -g install nodejs/tinkerforge.tgz

-Now you're ready to test the examples.
+Now you're ready to test an example.
 The NPM package does not include the examples.
 Those are available as part of the bindings :ref:`ZIP file
 <downloads_bindings_examples>`.